code-star/nope/README.md

 ```

 Using this validation rule results in a valid `Array<number>` when all input values are positive, or an error of shape `Array<NotPositive | undefined>`.
 The error `Array` will only have values at the indices where negative numbers are located.

+#### ValidationRule.test

+Combining validation rules like `composeWith` produces a union of errors.
+We can _either_ an error of this shape, _or_ an error of that shape.
+We can never get both errors at the same time.

+`ValidationRule.test` allows you to run multiple validation rules at the same time (producing possibly many errors) with the condition that neither of those validation rules return a value.

 #### `Numbers.fromNumber`